Gunther-Schulz/coding-prompts/README.md

     *   For example: "`@CLIPPY.md` Refactor this function to improve performance."
     *   `CLIPPY.md` will enforce its core structured process and verification checks, even without project-specific configurations.

-2.  **Customize for Best Results:**
+2.  **Integrate and Customize for Best Results:**
-    *   While `CLIPPY.md` works out-of-the-box, its true power is unlocked when tailored to a project.
+    *   To effectively use `Coding-Clippy` with your project, consider adding this repository as a Git submodule.
+This allows you to easily keep the toolkit updated while maintaining a clean separation from your project's codebase.
+      ```bash
+      # In your project's root directory:
+      git submodule add <URL_to_Coding-Clippy_repository> external/coding-clippy
+      # (Replace <URL_to_Coding-Clippy_repository> with the actual Git URL of this toolkit)
+      git submodule update --init --recursive
+      ```
+    *   Create and maintain your project-specific `PROJECT_STANDARDS.md` and `PROJECT_ARCHITECTURE.md` files **directly within your own project** (e.g., in your project's root, a dedicated `docs/` folder, or even a `.github/` folder).
-    *   When ready, use the example files in `example_supporting_documents/` as references to create your own project-specific versions of `PROJECT_STANDARDS.md` and `PROJECT_ARCHITECTURE.md`.
+    *   You can use the files in this toolkit's `templates/` directory (located within the submodule, e.g., `external/coding-clippy/templates/`) as templates or starting points for your own project documents.
+    *   When using `@CLIPPY.md` or `@PLANNER.md` from the submodule, you will then reference your project's versions of these documents by providing their path relative to your project root (e.g., `@PROJECT_STANDARDS.md`, `@docs/PROJECT_ARCHITECTURE.md`).
-    *   Providing details about project principles, coding style, and architecture allows `CLIPPY.md` to guide the AI with much greater precision.
+    *   Tailoring these documents with your project's specific principles, coding style, and architecture enables `CLIPPY.md` (and other toolkit components) to guide the AI with significantly greater accuracy and relevance to your codebase.
-    *   Note: Consider renaming the `example_supporting_documents/` folder to something more descriptive like `example_files/` or `reference_documents/` to better reflect their purpose.

 3.  **Using the `PLANNER.md` Guide:**
     *   For most coding tasks, `CLIPPY.md`'s built-in planning capabilities (Step 3) are sufficient and you don't need to use `PLANNER.md` separately.